aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Function `update_auth_key_and_originating_address_table`

-Update the <code>OriginatingAddress</code> table, so that we can find the originating address using the latest address in the event of key recovery.
+Update the <code>OriginatingAddress</code> table, so that we can find the originating address using the latest address<br/> in the event of key recovery.

 <pre><code>fun update_auth_key_and_originating_address_table(originating_addr: address, account_resource: &amp;mut account::Account, new_auth_key_vector: vector&lt;u8&gt;)<br/></code></pre>